mateothegreat/salute/README.md

 ### Positioning (default: `top-right`)

+> This option can be applied to individual notifications or globally.

 The `SaluteContainerComponent` can be positioned anywhere in your application and will be on top of all other elements.
 The default position is `top-right`.